AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/auto-save-in-editor.md

   - id: c66ffd68-0f65-42bb-aa23-b4020f12e0bd
     internal-label: Admin
 ---
-# Configure file auto-save in the Web Editor {#id199CC0J0M5Z}
+# Configure file auto-save in the Editor {#id199CC0J0M5Z}

 One of the most common features in the browser-based editor it the ability to save data after a specific period of time.
-The AEM Guides' Web Editor also supports auto-saving of topic and map files at the specified time interval.
+The AEM Guides' Editor also supports auto-saving of topic and map files at the specified time interval.
 When this feature is triggered, the working copy of the topic or map is saved.
 A new version of the topic or map is not created.
-To create a new version, you have to click the Save Revision icon in the Web Editor's toolbar.
+To create a new version, you have to click the Save Revision icon in the Editor's toolbar.

 The auto-save feature is not enabled by default and you need to enable this from the configMgr.
-Perform the following steps to enable the auto-save feature in the Web Editor:
+Perform the following steps to enable the auto-save feature in the Editor:

 1. Open the Adobe Experience Manager Web Console Configuration page.